varunmc/docker-stack/README.md

-# infra-stack
+# docker-stack
-_The docker-compose specification of the infrastructure_
+_docker-compose specification of the stack_